Covington Roofing Contractor

 Some of the services that Magnolia Roofing provides start with free roof inspections.
-Before you can start a repair, new roof or even an estimate you must know everything that is going on with your roof and the roofing problems you are having.
-With powerful storms and hurricanes like hurricane Katrina a threat every year in our area you need to know that your new roof or roof repair withstand the test of time.
+Before you can start a roof repair, new roof, or even an estimate you must know everything that is going on with your roof and the roofing problems you are having.
+With powerful storms and hurricanes like Hurricane Katrina a threat every year in our area you need to know that your new roof or roof repair withstands the test of time.
 Our great city of Covington is in good hands with Magnolia Roofing.

 Magnolia Roofing can help Covington residents with not only residential roofing but commercial roofs as well.
-At Magnolia Roofing we service shingle roofs, flat roofs with torch down and metal roofs.
-Magnolia Roofing only uses the very best materials form top roofing manufacturers like Owens Corning, CertainTeed, and Atlas.
+At Magnolia Roofing we service shingle roofs, flat roofs with torch down, and metal roofs.
+Magnolia Roofing only uses the very best materials from top roofing manufacturers like Owens Corning, CertainTeed, and Atlas.

-Two of the roofing industry powerhouses that back Magnolia Roofing is Ownes Corning and Atlas.
-Along with awards like the Angies List Super Service Award assures our roofing clients a great roofing experience.
+Two of the roofing industry powerhouses that back Magnolia Roofing are Ownes Corning and Atlas.
+Along with awards like the Angie’s List Super Service Award assures our roofing clients a great roofing experience.

 - Signature Select with Atlas Corporation